tinayiluo0322/ad-dfc-signatures/README.md

 If you use this code, please cite:

 > **Luopeiwen Yi**, **Michael William Lutz**\*, **Yutong Wu**, **Yang Li**, and **Tananun Songdechakraiwut**\* (2025).
-> *Topological and Geometric Signatures of Dynamic Functional Connectivity in Alzheimer’s Disease: A Permutation-Based Framework*.
+> *Topological and geometric signatures of brain network dynamics in Alzheimer’s Disease*.
 > \[Journal submission in progress]

 ## License